mgoldsmith1/Loyola-Virtual-Exchange/README.md

 ##  Mission Statement ##

 Welcome to the Loyola Virtual Exchange!

-An open source exchange simulator that uses the FIX Protocol that allows users to trade Virtual Currency products on the Loyola Exchange.
+An open source financial exchange that uses the FIX Protocol to enable university students to create a market between universities and trade Virtual Currency products on an Exchange.

+For more information:
 ## How it works ##
 ![screenshot](https://github.com/mgoldsmith1/Loyola-Virtual-Exchange/blob/master/osc-project-6/ApplicationWorkspace.png)